 In these fast-moving days of technological advancement and economic change, a lot of manufacturers are talking about going ‘lean’.
-One major aspect of running a lean business is reducing inventory – that is, a reduction in the amount of inventory your organisation keeps on hand at a given time.
+One major aspect of running a lean business is inventory reduction – that is, a reducing the amount of inventory your organisation keeps on hand at a given time.

 Why do businesses reduce inventory?

 There’s obviously a clear benefit of having a lot of inventory hanging around – for one thing, you’re very unlikely to stock out.
 But excess inventory also comes with a variety of problems.

 For one thing, each item lying around your warehouses is cash that could have otherwise been invested elsewhere.
 There’s also the spoilage element to think about, where the longer you carry an item, the more at risk it is of expiring, getting damaged, or becoming unsellable for other reasons.

 Unintended inventory excess can also be an indication of deeper problems within the business, such as poor forecasting, low sales, over-purchasing of undesirable goods, and so on.

 For some businesses, reducing inventory is a small task – all they need to do is run a little leaner or cut out a bit of waste.
 For others, it’s about cutting inventory being held all the way back to meet customer demand.
 This is where you start getting into a Just-in-Time (JIT) business model, where you’re only ordering stock to fulfil orders, and inventory is kept to a minimum at all times.